 Just before I arrived at Ellora Caves, I had mentioned to my driver that I didn’t want to take the auto rickshaw rides at the cave site.
 Thankfully, he drove me to the various cave group sites, though it was from back to front sequence, but it’s OK 🙂

-Are you planning a trip to Aurangabad?
-How about booking your accommodation here?
+Planning a trip to Aurangabad?
+Let’s book your accommodation here:

 This post contains affiliate links, which means that if you click through and make a purchase, I will receive a small commission, at no extra cost to you.
 All opinions shared in this post are my own.